 A child or young person being lesbian, gay or bisexual is not in itself an inherent risk factor for harm, however, they can sometimes be targeted by other children.
 In some cases, a child who is perceived by other children lesbian, gay, or bisexual (whether they are or not) can be just as vulnerable as children who are.
 There can be wider vulnerabilities, including having complex mental health and psychosocial needs.
-(KCSIE, 2024) It is important to remember that there may also be a more complex neurodivergent need associated with the child as well such as autism spectrum disorder or attention deficit hyperactivity disorder.
+(KCSIE, 2025) It is important to remember that there may also be a more complex neurodivergent need associated with the child as well such as autism spectrum disorder or attention deficit hyperactivity disorder.
 Schools are encouraged to take a cautious approach and consider the broad range of individual needs, in a partnership with the child's parents (unless there is a special circumstance where this is considered a significant risk of harm).
-Schools should refer to Guidance for Schools and Colleges in relation to Gender Questioning Children.
-(KSCIE, 2024) It is vital that a culture is created where children feel that they can speak our and share their concerns with trusted adults and teachers.
+Schools have been consulted on what guidance should exist for gender questioning children.
+As yet, this guidance has not been released.
+As and when this is made public, the School will review our processes, procedures and training for staff to incorporate recommendations.
+Until such time, we are committed to ensuring that we create a culture where children feel that they can speak our and share their concerns with trusted adults and teachers, regardless of how they identify.

 N.B.
-This section of KSCIE 2024 remains under review, pending the outcome of the consultation to the guidance documents in line with the Cass review final report.
+This section of KSCIE 2025 remains under review, pending the outcome of the consultation to the guidance documents in line with the Cass review final report.
 This is ongoing and subject to change.